djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 But beyond this documentary function, virtual tabletops, game engines, reality simulators, and authoring software all based on shared conceptualizations would empower writers, artists, and producers to share and remix alternate realities across platforms and artforms.
 It's the “distributed, interoperable, and well-defined” vision of the Semantic Web applied to the realm of imagination, and the results would be magical.

 For example, according to [[user.adetayo-oludare-alade]], authors “simply make-up or stipulate [fictional] entities and their properties into existence” using linguistic devices like referring expressions and descriptions.
 With language, we create alternate realities and populate them with imagined creatures.
-You can call them fictional, but if we can describe those realities and creatures in ways that computers can process and simulate, once we set the computational wheels in motion things seem to take on an life of their own. [[Arguably|ar.aeon.is-life-a-complex-computational-process]], we can literally bring our creations to life and experience drama with them.
+You can call them fictional, but if we can describe those realities and creatures in ways that computers can process and simulate, once we set the computational wheels in motion things take on an life of their own. [[Arguably|ar.aeon.is-life-a-complex-computational-process]], we can literally bring our creations to life and experience drama with them.

 As a side-effect, I think the innovations and momentum these roleplaying applications would generate for Semantic Web technologies could bring its promise to life for other domains as well.